 Requirements for Teaching Adult Literacy Classes

 Adult literacy teachers help adults understand and master subjects like English, math, reading and writing.
 Teachers focus on adults whose literacy abilities lie at or below the eighth grade level.
-They're generally required to have a degree in education and experience in teaching.
-Some states require adult literacy teachers to be licensed.
+They're generally required to have a bachelor's degree in education, a teaching license and experience in teaching.
+Some states also require a special adult literacy teaching license.

 Adult Literacy Education Requirements

 According to the U.S. Bureau of Labor Statistics, an adult literacy teacher is typically required to have, at minimum, a bachelor's degree in teaching or a related subject (www.bls.gov).
 Some states may require literacy teachers to have a master's degree or graduate certificate as well.
 Employers of adult literacy teachers may prefer to hire those who have previous experience teaching adults.
 Education requirements may also vary depending on the specific class being taught